Iberia (airline): Early years

-In 1940, the government gave the monopoly of national air transport to Iberia (this fact changed 6 years later when the government liberalized the national air traffic for the private airlines), this privilege helped the company to start building as an important international airline, which had not been until then.
+In 1940, the government gave the monopoly of national air transport to Iberia (this fact changed 6 years later when the government liberalised the national air traffic for the private airlines), This privilege helped the company to start building as an important international airline, which had not been until then.
 The airline was nationalised on 30 September 1944 and became part of Instituto Nacional de Industria.
-The policy of the company was to separate itself from the German orbit to which it had been linked in its first years, and establish relations with the United States in terms of aircraft purchase and supplies of aeronautical material for the operation.
-Thus that year the purchase of seven DC-3 and three DC-4 was finalized, with the purpose of expanding the network in Europe and accomplishing the company's first transatlantic flight.
+The policy of the company was to separate itself from the German orbit to which it had been linked in its first years and establish relations with the United States in terms of aircraft purchase and supplies of aeronautical material for the operation.
+Thus, that year the purchase of seven DC-3 and three DC-4 was finalised, to expand the network in Europe and accomplish the company's first transatlantic flight.
 This was achieved in 1946, Iberia was the first airline to fly between Europe and South America after World War II, using a Douglas DC-4 to operate flights between Madrid and Buenos Aires.
-This flight was the first of an expansion of flights between Latin America and Europe through Spain carried out by the company, with destinations like San Juan de Puerto Rico, Caracas, Ciudad de México and La Habana.
-The bad diplomatic relations of the francoist regime delayed some destinations until the beginning of the 50s.
+This flight was the first of an expansion of flights between Latin America and Europe through Spain carried out by the company, with destinations such as San Juan de Puerto Rico, Caracas, Ciudad de México and La Habana.
+The poor diplomatic relations of the Francoist regime delayed the establishment of some destinations until the beginning of the 1950s.